CaptainJamesMaximus/captainjamesmaximus.github.io/_posts/2025-01-08-course-recap-predictive-modelling.md

    Techniques like k-nearest neighbours, SVM, and neural networks (reflections on separate [**deep learning**](/posts/2025/01/deeplearning/) course I took) were introduced for categorizing and predicting brain states or behaviours.
 These tools can decode brain activity and classify cognitive or behavioural outcomes.

 3. **Clustering**
    Methods like k-means, DBSCAN, and GMM allowed for grouping similar data points without prior labels.
 Applications include identifying functional brain networks, segmenting brain regions, or grouping neurons with shared response properties.
+Using the knee method or Silhoutte Coefficient to compute cluster number for methods like K-mean that requires manual input number of clusters.

 4. **Time Series Analysis**
    Stationary time series, autocorrelation, and forecasting models (e.g., AR, MA, SARIMA) were covered, essential for analyzing time-varying neural signals and understanding temporal dependencies in brain activity.
+I found that RNNs and Transformers improves this kind of analysis which is particular relevant to neuroimaging data.

 5. **Dynamic Linear Models (DLM) and Kalman Filter**
    These tools provided frameworks for tracking and estimating the evolution of systems over time, applicable to decoding dynamic brain processes or tracking neural trajectories.